-Past students recommend Skype and Facebook chat for keeping in touch with friends and family.
+Past US students at PUCP recommend Skype and Facebook chat for keeping in touch with friends and family.
 Skype is free to download and allows you to make calls through the Internet (using a computer or smartphone).
 You can use Skype to call landlines for a small per-minute fee, or you can talk for free with someone using Skype on their own computer or device.